Conformal gauge theory of vector-spinors and spin-3/2 particles: Quantum theory: the conformal anomaly

 The explicit form of $\tilde{{\cal H}}_\mu{}^\nu$ in $d=4$ is given by

-Let us make some remarks on some crucial properties of this non-minimal second order operator.
-Since the explicit parameterization of longitudinal modes is proportional to $\nabla_\mu \lambda - \frac{1}{4} \gamma_\mu \fsl{\nabla} \lambda$, they do not belong to the kernel of Eq.\ \eqref{eq:second-order-op-reduced}.
-Therefore, this second-order non-minimal operator has a non-degenerate principal part, and it belongs to the family of causal operators which have been first studied in \cite{Barvinsky:1985an}.
+Let us make some remarks on some crucial properties of this nonminimal second-order operator.
+Since the explicit parametrization of longitudinal modes is proportional to $\nabla_\mu \lambda - \frac{1}{4} \gamma_\mu \fsl{\nabla} \lambda$, they do not belong to the kernel of Eq.\ \eqref{eq:second-order-op-reduced}.
+Therefore, this second-order nonminimal operator has a nondegenerate principal part, and it belongs to the family of causal operators which have been first studied in \cite{Barvinsky:1985an}.
 Recently, using a refined version of the algorithm used in \cite{Melichev:2025hcg}, a model-independent result for the local terms of the divergent part of the effective action was found in \cite{Sauro:2025sbt}.
 This paper was published alongside an open-source $\mathtt{Mathematica}$ code that has been employed to carry out most of the subsequent computations.

-To apply the heat kernel technique to non-minimal second-order operators one needs to rely on a trick that was first exploited in \cite{Barvinsky:1985an}.
-The idea is that the principal part of the operator $\tilde{{\cal H}}_\mu{}^\nu$ can be written as a special case of a one-parameter family of non-singular second-order operators as
+To apply the heat kernel technique to nonminimal second-order operators one needs to rely on a trick that was first exploited in \cite{Barvinsky:1985an}.
+The idea is that the principal part of the operator $\tilde{{\cal H}}_\mu{}^\nu$ can be written as a special case of a one-parameter family of nonsingular second-order operators as

 Then, the full operator is simply given by the sum of the principal part and the rest as